ghildreth/chattyApp/README.md

 Chatty App
 =====================

+Hello World,and welcome to my project!
-My 6th week project that showcases ReactJS and WebSockets that run in unison to create an interactive chat app.
+'Chatty App' showcases ReactJS and WebSockets that run in unison to create an interactive chat application.
-I completed the strech work so that color update for each unique user, and users are able to send images from the input.
+Users start off as 'Anonymous' until they type in their own screename.
+When this happens, there's a notification for the entire chatroom and the username's color changes to a random color.
+When you type into the username input you don't even have to press enter, as an 'onBlur' handles when you've switched to typing a message.
+Messages are able to be images too!
+This required some cool RegEx!

+Please have fun!
+XD

 ## Screenshots